grupotaric/nose-xvfb/README.md

 # nose-xvfb

-This plugin provides a virtual X display to run tests through xvfb X server.
+This plugin provides a virtual X display to run tests through a xvfb X server.
 It might be useful when running interface tests, avoiding visible pop-up windows and providing a sensible speedup.

 To use it, install the package and run `nosetests` along with the flag `--with-xvfb`

-## Dependences
+## Dependencies

 - nose
 - xvfbwrapper